sybrew/the-seo-framework/readme.txt

 	* A new General settings metabox!
 Containing:
 		* General Settings.
 Generalized general general settings, commander:
 			/
-			* TODO I have no idea what to put here.
-Debugging, enabling advanced view, maybe?
+			* TODO This tab still needs to be filled in.
+So it's hidden for now.
 		* Performance Settings.
+			* Transient cache settings:
 				* You might wish to adjust these settings, if:
 					* You use object caching.
 The whole SEO output is stored in object cache for each page.
 					* You use page caching.
 The whole SEO output is then stored within the page cache already.
 					* Unlikely, your website's PHP engine and database are extremely optimized.
 Disabling the options might even improve performance.
 					* You have thousands of pages and posts.
 Disabling these options will desaturate the database over time, which might improve performance.
+			* Object cache settings:
+				* Only available when an object caching plugin has been detected (and it's turned on).
+				* You might wish to disable the description and Schema.org transient caches if this is in effect.
+					* These caches are leveled inside the object cache.
+However, these caches can be used elsewhere, like in the SEO Bar.
 			* Did you know that you can view the SEO meta generation time within the page's source?
 		* Layout settings.
 You might want to take a look at these settings, if:
 			* You don't need or even dislike the SEO Bar.